How To Fix A Noisy Air Conditioner

 Once the power is off, remove any weeds or leaves around the machine.
 Then, carefully unscrew the top grille.

 With the grille removed, clean out anything that is around the outdoor fan.
-After you have all of the debris removed, use a coil cleaner to remove the buildup.
+After you have all of the debris removed, use an AC coil cleaner to remove the buildup.

 Once you clean your coil, use a fin comb to straighten any bent fins and let them dry completely before using your system.